 - your mobile home is in very poor condition

 Selling your mobile home

 The site owner is entitled to up to 10% of the sale price as commission.
-The new owner must pay this within seven days of buying the mobile home.
+The new owner pays this.

 If you need to talk to someone, we’ll do our best to help